Advertising Words for Home Selling

 The Top Attention-Grabbing Words That Sell Homes

 Real estate MLS listings always include a lot of pictures because pictures are worth a thousand words.
-But homebuyers routinely make decisions to tour homes and to attend open houses based on the strength of classified ads, too, and these are just some lines of text with no photos involved.
+However, homebuyers routinely make decisions to tour homes and to attend open houses based on the strength of classified ads, too, and these are just some lines of text with no photos involved.

 Brainstorm Words to Describe Your Home